-For 2012, Named Executive Officers had a target incentive opportunity expressed as a percentage of their base salary called the target salary factor that is multiplied by a performance factor determined by the operating income improvement or ROCE achieved by the Company.
-The target incentive opportunity for Mr. Newcity, the Company's Chief Financial Officer since June 2010, was raised from 40% to 45% of base salary based on his performance during that time period and to bring his total compensation closer to the 50th percentile of our 2011 market compensation peer group, based on results of the 2011 market analysis.
+For 2013, Named Executive Officers had a target incentive opportunity expressed as a percentage of their base salary that is multiplied by a performance factor determined by the operating income improvement and ROCE achieved by the Company.
+The target incentive opportunity for Mr. Ingram was raised from 50% to 60% of base salary to reflect his promotion to ABF Logistics President in 2013.
+The target for Mr. Newcity was raised from 45% to 50% of base salary to reflect his promotion to ABC Senior Vice President-Chief Financial Officer & Chief Information Officer in 2014.
+Both adjustments were effective for the incentive paid with respect to performance in 2013.

-The following table shows the 2012 target salary factors for the annual incentive plan:
+The following table shows the incentive targets for the 2013 fiscal year for the annual incentive plan:

-Job Title Target Salary Factor
+Job Title Target Incentive (% of Salary)

 ABC President & CEO 100%

 ABF President & CEO 70%

+ABC Senior Vice President-Enterprise Customer Solutions 50%

-ABC Senior Vice President 50%
+ABC Senior Vice President-Strategy and ABF Logistics President 60%

-ABC Vice President-CFO 45%
+ABC Senior Vice President-CFO & CIO 50%

-The following tables show how the Company determined the performance factor applied in each half of the incentive paid under the 2012 annual cash incentive compensation plan:
+The following tables show how the Company determined the performance factor applied in each half of the incentive paid under the annual cash incentive compensation plan with respect to performance in fiscal year 2013.

 Operating Income Improvement Performance Factor Earned

-<+\$20 million 0%
+<+\$10 million 0%

-+\$20 million 40%
++\$10 million 25%

-+\$50 million 100%
++\$25 million 100%

-+\$90 million 200%
++\$65 million 200%